 (7) Make sure your cat always has free access to a fresh and clean drinking water supply.
 A well-hydrated cat is more inclined to eat dry food than a chronically dehydrated one.
 A water fountain is a good investment to provide a constant supply of filtered and well oxygenated water to your cat.

-Check out the superior quality cat water fountains at Miaustore.com which are made of hygienic ceramic material, quiet motor, easy to operate and clean and comes with a pot of cat grass.
+Check out the superior quality cat water fountains at Miaustore.com.
+These products are made of hygienic ceramic material with a quiet motor.
+They are extremely easy to operate and clean and come with a pot of cat grass!